|

 on January 15, 1984 (wiki)

-pay for our government services.
-Income taxes are used
+taxes to pay for our government services.
+Income taxes

 |

-occurs when we have found every deduction, and exempt or excluded
+ideal condition occurs when we have found every deduction, and exempt

-income.
-Finding such code-words is easily done with a computer.
+or excluded income.
+Finding such code-words is easily done with

 |